stillsen/Self-Supervised-Learning-for-Crop-Classification-and-Yield-Prediction/README.md

 We evaluated yield prediction using Pearson's correlation coefficient between predicted and observed yield using a field-level prediction performance indicator.

-For a detailed description, see the publication or reach out for contact.
+For a detailed description and results, see the publication or reach out for contact.

 ## Data Requirements